l

 The NFL will reportedly relax their social media rules so teams can post more GIFs and videos

-OAKLAND, CA - NOVEMBER 27: Derek Carr #4 of the Oakland Raiders celebrates after a touchdown by Latavius Murray #28 against the Carolina Panthers during their NFL game on November 27, 2016 in Oakland, California.
-(Photo by Lachlan Cunningham/Getty Images) About two months ago the NFL implemented a new social media policy that effectively banned teams from posting any video-based content during games.
+About two months ago the NFL implemented a new social media policy that effectively banned teams from posting any video-based content during games.
 The backlash was tremendous, with fans and teams criticizing the NFL for negatively impacting fan’s social media experiences, especially during a TV ratings slump.
 But now it seems the NFL has decided to relax these restrictions.
-In a memo… Read More
+In a memo… Read More from Social – TechCrunch http://ift.tt/2gwJ6Je The NFL will reportedly relax their social media rules so teams can post more GIFs and videos...

 What interns and new grads really get paid at top tech companies

-Man taking money from wallet From woefully underpaid internships to legendary hiring bonuses at huge Silicon Valley companies, it’s hard for job seekers to know what they’re worth in tech.
+From woefully underpaid internships to legendary hiring bonuses at huge Silicon Valley companies, it’s hard for job seekers to know what they’re worth in tech.
 It’s even harder when they’re new to the rat race.
-One undergraduate computer science student at Purdue University, Jesse Collins, has taken it upon himself to gather up data from undergrads and recent grads… Read More
+One undergraduate computer science student at Purdue University, Jesse Collins, has taken it upon himself to gather up data from undergrads and recent grads… Read More from Social – TechCrunch http://ift.tt/2bx0vMA What interns and new grads really get paid at top tech companies Lora Kolodny http://ift.tt/2fQoD2S via...

 What interns and new grads really get paid at top tech companies

-Man taking money from wallet From woefully underpaid internships to legendary hiring bonuses at huge Silicon Valley companies, it’s hard for job seekers to know what they’re worth in tech.
+From woefully underpaid internships to legendary hiring bonuses at huge Silicon Valley companies, it’s hard for job seekers to know what they’re worth in tech.
 It’s even harder when they’re new to the rat race.
-One undergraduate computer science student at Purdue University, Jesse Collins, has taken it upon himself to gather up data from undergrads and recent grads… Read More
+One undergraduate computer science student at Purdue University, Jesse Collins, has taken it upon himself to gather up data from undergrads and recent grads… Read More http://ift.tt/2bx0vMA What interns and new grads really get paid at top tech companies http://ift.tt/2fQoD...

 Snapchat will make Los Angeles a stronger tech hub

-snapchat-los-angeles If you were to write a history of Silicon Valley, you could do it by looking at a series of major diaspora.
+If you were to write a history of Silicon Valley, you could do it by looking at a series of major diaspora.
 Companies like Google, Yahoo, Oracle and PayPal attract top talent for years; when they reach maturity or a major liquidity event, their talent disperses and germinates into the next generation of companies.
 It’s quite possible that Snapchat could do the same for L.A.
-Read More
+Read More from Social – TechCrunch https://tctechcrunch2011.files.wordpress.com/2016/12/snapchat-los-angeles.png?w=680 Snapchat will make Los Angeles a stronger tech...

 Copy and paste trick could unlock iOS 10 devices in Lost Mode

-{rss:content:encoded} Copy and paste trick could unlock iOS 10 devices in Lost Mode http://ift.tt/2gW0DHC http://ift.tt/2h3hkFg December 02, 2016 at 09:38PM activ_lock_bypass Lost and stolen iOS devices could be at risk if ne’er-do-wells learn of this blunt-force method of getting past Activation Lock.
+{rss:content:encoded} Copy and paste trick could unlock iOS 10 devices in Lost Mode http://ift.tt/2gW0DHC http://ift.tt/2h3hkFg December 02, 2016 at 09:38PM Lost and stolen iOS devices could be at risk if ne’er-do-wells learn of this blunt-force method of getting past Activation Lock.
 No special equipment or technical know-how is required, which means any geek off the streets can do it.
 Fortunately, it’s easily fixed — but until that happens, you might want to be a little extra careful about leaving your phone unattended.
-Read More
+Read More ...

 Beddit 3 knows if you’ve been sleeping.
 It knows if you’re awake.